Local Operator Entanglement in Spin Chains: Discussions and Future directions

 \subsubsection{Comparison with CFTs}

-Here, we compare the late time value of BOMI and TOMI derived by the Page curve with that of holographic CFTs \cite{2018arXiv181200013N, 2019arXiv190607639K, 2020arXiv200514243K}, which are theories that have a gravity dual.
+Here, we compare the late time value of BOMI and TOMI derived by the Page curve with that of holographic CFTs \cite{Nie_2019, Kudler-Flam_2020, Kudler-Flam_2021}, which are theories that have a gravity dual.
 After taking the thermodynamic limit, the Page curve describes the late time value of BOMI.
-As in (\ref{TOMI_late}), when we take the thermodynamic limit, the late-time value of TOMI in the chaotic phase of (\ref{eq:H_CC}) is \footnote{Except for Section 5, BOMI and TOMI are divided by $\log2$ }
+As in (\ref{TOMI_late}), when we take the thermodynamic limit, the late-time value of TOMI in the chaotic phase of (\ref{eq:H_CC}) is

 where $2$ counts the dimension of the local Hilbert space.
 In the holographic CFT, the late-time value of TOMI is

 where $c$ is the central charge, and $\epsilon$ is the scale which characterizes the initial state, $\ket{\Psi}_{\text{initial}} \propto \sum_{a}^{\frac{1}{\epsilon}} C_a e^{-itE_a}\ket{a}$.
 Therefore, we expect the chaotic chain with approximately $e^{\left(\frac{\pi c}{6\epsilon}\right)}$ local degrees of freedom to mimic the dynamical properties of holographic CFT.